icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-speculative-link](https://github.com/push-based/ngx-speculative-link) - An Angular implementation of [Speculative Rules API](https://developer.mozilla.org/en-US/docs/Web/API/Speculation_Rules_API) inspired by [quicklink](https://github.com/GoogleChromeLabs/quicklink) and ngx-quicklink.
 * [ngx-signal-pipes](https://github.com/wassim-k/ngx-signal-pipes) - Transform Angular signals with functional pipes.
 * [ng-gd](https://github.com/luisalejandrofigueredo/ng-gd) - An easy way to manage a canvas element with support for mouse or tablet events.
+* [ngx-annotate-text](https://github.com/philenius/ngx-annotate-text) - This Angular component library is perfect for tasks like visualizing named entity recognition, part of speech tagging, or annotating text datasets.
+It allows for interactively highlighting and annotating parts of text.
+* [ngx-responsive-if](https://github.com/bodnya29179/ngx-responsive-if) - An Angular structural directive for conditional rendering based on media queries.
+* [ngx-copy-to-clipboard](https://github.com/andreasnicolaou/ngx-copy-to-clipboard) - an Angular directive that enables easy text copying to the clipboard with a single click.
+It supports customizable success/error messages and triggers events on copy actions.
+* [ng-click-outside](https://github.com/Kr0san89/ng-click-outside) - Angular directive for handling click events outside of an element.
+* [ngx-search-pipe](https://github.com/paulotokarskiglinski/ngx-search-pipe) - A search pipe for Angular that filters a collection of objects based on a specified search term, designed to work seamlessly with signals.
+* [mTruncate](https://github.com/MomenWalid/Truncate) - A lightweight and customizable Angular directive for truncating text with support for tooltips.
+* [ngx-autofocus](https://github.com/eurusik/ngx-autofocus) - A powerful, flexible Angular directive for automatic element focusing.
+* [ng-dynamic-component](https://github.com/gund/ng-dynamic-component) - Dynamic components with full life-cycle support for inputs and outputs for Angular.

 #### Drag and Drop